tmpim/casket-docs/docs/cli.md

 #### -conf

-The Caddyfile to use to configure Caddy.
+The Casketfile to use to configure Casket.
 Must be a valid path to the file, either relative or absolute.
 Can be a glob string as well, to load all matching files as if they were imported into a single configuration.

 #### -cpu